 As you saw on Instagram, we recently went with my family to Hawaii to celebrate my dad's 60th birthday.
 Yes, it was awesome!
-We brought 2 of our 4 kids and I had so many questions about traveling with kids, I decided to do a video to show you how we survived the flights – including a red-eye flight home – with two youngsters in this week's Millennial Moms video!
+We brought 2 of our 4 kids and I had so many questions about traveling with kids, I decided to do a video to show you how we survived the flights – including a red-eye flight home – with two youngsters in this week's post!

 Tips for Traveling With Kids!

 And since so many of you were asking online, we left our 2 younger kids behind with Nana, Poppi, and the cousins.
 We debated a lot about bringing the whole family but ultimately decided to leave them behind for a few reasons:

 - They are young, 15 months and 2 at the time.
 It was an exhausting trip – no naps, red-eye flights, long days in the sun, crowds, lots of walking…definitely not a trip super conducive to little littles.

 - We have the only grandkids in the family, my brothers haven't had kids yet.
 So we felt like bringing our entire giant family would slow down everyone else's trip, so it was a bit of a courtesy play to bring only the ones that could carry their own bags, were potty trained, and could handle skipping naps.

 - It's an expensive vacation!
 We have decided to do “big kid trips” and “whole-family trips”.
 Hawaii was definitely a big kid trip in this case, but don't you worry, we plan to do several “whole family trips” throughout the year.

 - And no, the littles weren't sad at all!
 Not even a single tear (which I was slightly sad about…).
 They only get to see their cousins once or twice per year so it was such a treat for them to be with them for a whole week!
 They swam, played, and got spoiled rotten.